 Lower your stress.
 Recoup time in your day.
 Restore your ability to focus.
 I felt all these after my social media detox.
 I closed all my social network accounts in one weekend.
-I pledged to rejoin a service as-needed and only after searching for the safest and most secure alternatives.
+I pledged to rejoin a service as needed and only after searching for the safest and most secure alternatives.
+What are the safest social networks?

 Ranking and Reasoning